aldanor/hdf5-rust/README.md

 ### Platforms

-`hdf5` crate is known to run on these platforms: Linux, macOS, Windows (tested on Travis CI and AppVeyor, HDF5 1.8 and 1.10, system installations and conda environments).
+`hdf5` crate is known to run on these platforms: Linux, macOS, Windows (tested on:
+Ubuntu 16.04, 18.04, and 20.04; Windows Server 2019 with both MSVC and GNU
+toolchains; macOS Catalina).

 ### Rust

-`hdf5` crate is tested continuously for all three official release channels, and requires a modern Rust compiler (e.g. of version 1.40 or later).
+`hdf5` crate is tested continuously for all three official release channels, and requires a reasonably recent Rust compiler (e.g. of version 1.40 or newer).

 ### HDF5

 Required HDF5 version is 1.8.4 or newer.
-The library doesn't have to be built with threadsafe option enabled.
+The library doesn't have to be built with threadsafe option enabled in order to make the user code threadsafe.

+Various HDF5 installation options are supported and tested: via package managers like homebrew and apt; system-wide installations on Windows; conda installations from both the official channels and conda-forge.
+On Linux and macOS, both OpenMPI and MPICH parallel builds are supported and tested.

 The HDF5 C library can also be built from source and linked in statically by enabling `hdf5-sys/static` feature (CMake required).